Best in the US Tournament Rules

 Number of Players/Forfeits:

 • A game can start with 8 players.
-However, if a team drops to seven or less, the game will become an automatic forfeit.
-The tournament director and committee reserves the right to look at and rule on all forfeits.
+However, if a team drops to seven or fewer, the game will become an automatic forfeit.
+The tournament director and committee reserve the right to look at and rule on all forfeits.

-• If you start game with 8 the 9th place in the lineup will be an automatic out.
+• If you start the game with 8, the 9th place in the lineup will be an automatic out.

 • Tournament Director has the right to amend forfeit scoring.